-A.7. - - may affect it pursuant to sections 530 and nolders bound by the agreement:
+A.7.
+State whether the company has been notified of any shareholders' agreements that may affect it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe them briefly and list the shareholders bound by the agreement:

-[] Yes [v] No
+[] Yes [No

-Indicate and describe any concerted ac tions among o company shareholders of which the company is aware:
+Indicate and describe any concerted actions among company shareholders of which the company is aware:

-[] Yes [v] No

-N/A Expressly indicate any ochange or break -up of those a greements or concerted actions , if any, that has taken place during the year:
+Expressly indicate any change or break-up of those agreements or concerted actions, if any, that has taken place during the year:

+N/A

 A.8.
-Indicate any individua Securities Market Act npany in pursuance of section 5 of the
+Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate:

-[] Yes [v] No

 A.9.
-Complete the following ng tables on the c ompany's trea asury stock:
+Complete the following tables on the company's treasury stock:

 At year-end:

-Num ber of direct shares Number of shares Treasury stock/capital (%)
+Number of direct shares Number of indirect shares () Treasury stock/capital (%) 0.00

 () Through:

-Name of direct h Number of direct shares
+Name of direct holder of the interest Number of direct shares No details a.
+Conditions of the authorisation

-lo det of the interes SL